Skip to content

 Exploring Wyoming’s Gem in Grand Teton National Park

-Nestled in the heart of Grand Teton National Park, Jenny Lake is a shimmering glacial jewel framed by the Teton Range.
-Majestic peaks, calm water, and evergreen forests make this one of Wyoming’s most unforgettable places—perfect for hikers, photographers, and anyone who loves a quiet moment with nature.
+Nestled in the heart of Grand Teton National Park, Jenny Lake is a shimmering glacial lake framed by the towering Teton Range.
+Crystal water, evergreen forests, and dramatic mountain views make this one of the most unforgettable destinations in Wyoming.

 Love this view of Jenny Lake?

-Bring it home as a calming statement piece: See the Jenny Lake Wall Art →
+Bring the landscape home as calming wall art: See the Jenny Lake Fine Art →

 Getting to Jenny Lake